RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Getting Guild Application Command Permissions.md

 Getting Guild Application Command Permissions {#getguildcommandpermissions}
 ============
-- Execute the `ApplicationCommands::getGuildApplicationCommandPermissionsAsync()` function, while passing in an argument of type `GetGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `Jsonifier::Vector<GuildApplicationCommandPermissionData>`.
+- Execute the `ApplicationCommands::getGuildApplicationCommandPermissionsAsync()` function, while passing in an argument of type `GetGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `jsonifier::vector<GuildApplicationCommandPermissionData>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp